Strong and weak divergence in finite time of Euler's method for stochastic differential equations with non-globally Lipschitz continuous coefficients: Simulations

 \section{Simulations}

-In this section we present simulations which illustrate the dichotomy between the double-exponential growth of the deterministic dynamics (for some initial values) and the exponentially small probability of the event that the noise is sufficiently large.
+In this section we present two numerical simulations which illustrate the divergence of Euler's method as formulated in Theorem~\ref{thm:euler}.
 For this purpose we choose an equation with an explicit solution to compare with.
-Consider the Stratonovich equation
+Consider the stochastic differential equation